-Students having a vehicle on campus must register the vehicle and obtain a parking permit from the Vice President for Student Services' office.
-The student must complete a registration form, which will include the tag number and the required \$10 fee will be applied to your bill at the Business Office.
+Students having a vehicle on campus must register their vehicle online and obtain a parking permit from the Vice President for Student Services' office.
+The student must complete a registration form, which will include the tag number and driver's license number.
+The required \$10 fee will be applied to your bill at the Business Office.
 PARKING PERMITS MUST BE PLACED ON THE DRIVER SIDE FRONT WINDOW.
 No decal tickets are \$50.00.